 Call Back / Continuity Nod: Done on the B-Side of their "Rodou Sanka" single, "Santa-San".
 Near the end of song, they change the lyrics in the refrain into the lyrics to "Koko Natsu", another B-Side single, due to the similarity in the chorus melodies, notably in the refrains.
 In the Music Videos, they've even burst in with the "Koko Natsu" outfits, recording style and settings.

-The lyrics for "Z Densetsu" is a nod to their introductory line.
+The lyrics to "Z Densetsu" is a nod to their introductory line.
 The dance in Momoka's part also references a move that she often randomly does.
 They even reference Akari's departure with the narrator's announcement of "BLUE!" and the group answering with a confused "ah?".

 Catchphrase: "We are the Idols that you can meet right now, the weekend heroines, Momoiro Clover Z!" note :Watashi tachi ima, aeru aidoru, shuumatsu heroine, Momoiro Clover Z